ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/self_hosted_cicd_github/prepare-runner.md

 ---

 ## Prepare the Runner
 When using self-hosted runners, you are responsible for patching the operating system and installing all the software required to build the application.
-In this learning path, we use the .NET SDK and Docker.
+In this learning path, you use the .NET SDK and Docker.
 Therefore, you need to install these components.

 For Ubuntu 22.04, the Docker installation process is as follows: